sharetribe/sharetribe/README.md

 ## Community forum

-The Sharetribe Community forum is located at [https://www.sharetribe.com/community/](https://www.sharetribe.com/community/).
+The AVA ONE Community forum is located at [https://www.AVA ONE.com/community/](https://www.AVA ONE.com/community/).

 The forum is a great place to ask support and help for example with issues during the installation.

 ## License

-Sharetribe Go is source-available under the Sharetribe Community Public License.
+AVA ONE Go is source-available under the AVA ONE Community Public License.
 See [LICENSE](LICENSE) for details.